-- Chainlink is the brainchild of Sergey Nazarov and Steve Ellis, who are currently leading the company as CEO & CTO
+- Chainlink is the brainchild of Sergey Nazarov (CEO) and Steve Ellis (CTO)

 - Chainlink aims to connect public blockchains with the data which exists outside the blockchain

-A difference in consensus mechanism between blockchains makes it difficult for cross-chain interaction.
+A difference in consensus mechanisms between blockchains makes it difficult for cross-chain interaction.
 Chainlink solves this problem by creating a fully decentralized solution through a secure, tamper-resistant oracle network.

 The Brain Behind the Chainlink